sourcesync/seemap2003/README.md

 * Via the admin laptop, ping all the mac-minis and all the NANOs via their locked down IP addresses
 * Advertise to workshop attendees the router WIFI access point and password
 * On the control laptop, login to a mac-mini
-* cd into "seemapld2023/admin" and run the "launch.sh" script.
+* cd into "seemap2023" and run the "workshop.sh" script and follow the directions.
-* It will indicate success at the end.
 * Repeat for the other mac-mini.
-* Tell the attendees to use their browser and browse to "http://seepmapld2023.net" (no credentials needed)
+* Tell the attendees to use their browser and browse to "http://seepmap2023.net" (no credentials needed)

 # Troubleshooting